msdesai-git/-aws-data-lake-quicksight-project/README.md

 ## 📦 Use Case

-Build a simplified eCommerce pipeline for QuickKart:
+Build a simplified eCommerce pipeline for the use case:
 - Ingest sales data (CSV + JSON)
 - Clean and transform it
 - Run SQL queries